Frequently Asked Questions

 How do I become a member of Mater Misericordiae Catholic Church?

 If you’ve been attending Mass at Mater Misericordiæ we are happy to have you!
 All who live within the borders of the Diocese of Phoenix are welcome to register for membership in our community.
-We invite you to register formally by visiting the parish office, or you may complete our new online survey.
+We invite you to register formally using forms available on table in vestibule (back of church).

 Can I get my child baptized, have him receive his First Holy Communion, or have him receive Confirmation?
 Can I get married at Mater Misericordiae?